Iran leaders: Biden arrival won’t guarantee better relations

 Supreme Leader Ayatollah Ali Khamenei spoke in Tehran at the Imam Khomeini Hosseinieh, or congregation hall, where he attended a meeting with Soleimani’s family and top military leaders.
-They all sat some 5 meters (16 feet) away from the 81-year-old Khamenei, who wore a face mask due to the coronavirus pandemic that is still raging in Iran.
+They all sat some 5 meters (16 feet) away from the 81-year-old Khamenei, who wore a face mask due to the coronavirus pandemic still raging in Iran.

 “You saw that what Trump’s America and (former President Barack) Obama’s America did to you,” Khamenei said.
 “The hostilities are not just for Trump’s America, which ends when he leaves.
 Obama’s America also did bad things to you and the Iranian nation.”